Motion to dismiss lawsuit filed in Fayetteville, claims there is no constitutional right to lawyer at bond hearings

 The motion to dismiss also contends the lawsuit names Benton County District Court, Division 4, which is located in Gentry, while Anglin presides over District 3, which is in Siloam Springs.

-The class, if certified, would include all indigent individuals who have appeared or will appear before Anglin for a bail hearing and who have been or will be denied the right to counsel at bail hearings, according to the lawsuit.
+If certified, the class would include all indigent individuals who have appeared or will appear before Anglin for a bail hearing and who have been or will be denied the right to counsel at bail hearings, according to the lawsuit.